anyoptimization/pymoo/docs/source/constraints/eps.md

     This constraint handling method has been added recently and is still experimental.
 Please let us know if it has or has not worked for your problem.
 ```

 Such a method can be especially useful for equality constraints which are difficult to satisfy.
-See the example below:
+See the example below.

 ```{code-cell} ipython3
 from pymoo.algorithms.soo.nonconvex.de import DE